doomhack/GBADoom/README.md

 - Monster behaviour etc is all intact.
 (I.e sound propagation etc)

 - Framerate is pretty variable.
 Simple areas run at ~25fps.
 Complex areas (Eg: E4M2) chug along at about 5 FPS.
 It's running around the same as the original GBA Doom1 and Doom2 ports.
+Doom1 Episodes 1-3 are all completely playable.
+Episode 4 chugs.

 - Sound and music support.